-Researchers at EPSRC CDT in Nanoscience and Nanotechnology (NanoDTC) at the University of Cambridge have been using the Asia flow chemistry system to synthesise quantum dots.
+Researchers at EPSRC CDT in Nanoscience and Nanotechnology (NanoDTC) at the University of Cambridge have been using the Asia flow chemistry system to synthesize quantum dots.

 The research concerns the development of quantum dots for next generation solar cells and LEDs.

 Many nanomaterials exhibit remarkable size-dependent properties which vary profoundly when the dimensions of the particle are varied on the nanometre scale.
 As such, it is necessary to ensure, as much as possible, that all nanoparticles within a sample are the same size (monodisperse) to maximize usefulness in applications.”